physicsturtle/physicsturtle_old/math/calculus-III/Unit3/lessonG.md

 ---
 layout: lesson
-title: Gradient Vector
+title: The Differential
 course: calculus-III
 unit: unit3
 ---

-The gradient vector of a function is the analogue of the normal derivative from single variable calculus.
+A topic that is often overlooked is how to compute the differential of a function.
+This is closely related to the gradient vector, as well as tangent planes.

 ### Exercises